Columbus Zoo Main Gate (Adolphus 79 – Public Domain)

 For more information click here to go to the Zoolex page for this facility (opens in new window).

-- The 5,342 square metres (1.32 acres) of space for the current three bears exceeds the Manitoba Standard but falls far short of our own recommendation for polar bear sanctuaries of a minimum of 8,000 square metres (2 acres) per animal.
+- The 5,342 square metres (1.32 acres) of space for the current three bears exceeds the Manitoba Standard but falls short of Newfoundland’s minimum standard of 4,500 square metres for two bears ( quoted in Zoocheck Canada, 1997).

 We do not at present have reliable information on the feeding, exercise, medical and enrichment regimes at Columbus Zoo and Aquarium.